 - download the compose files from Nuvla, or

-- copy the NuvlaBox UUID, run
+- copy the NuvlaBox UUID, and on your device, run

 export NUVLABOX_UUID=<UUID you copied>and download the compose files from GitHub